 Nitehawk Cinema in Williamsburg, Brooklyn will always have a special place in my heart.
 It’s one of the coolest indie movie theaters in New York City featuring a cool vintage vibe for interior (think studded leather banquets at the bar downstairs plus a wall case filled with VHS tapes of classic cult movies), but it’s also one of the only places in the city where you can be served dinner and drinks while watching a movie (a la Alamo Drafthouse here in Denver) and the food is unbelievably yummy.
-On top of that, it’s where Stanton and I went on our third date in 2011, for an unforgettable screening of Drive (one of Ryan Gosling’s coolest movie roles to date).
+On top of that, it’s where my husband and I went on our third date in 2011, for an unforgettable screening of Drive (one of Ryan Gosling’s coolest movie roles to date).

 It was on that date that we both fell in love with a menu item called the Nitehawk Queso, created by the Michelin-starred chef Saul Bolton.
 A mix of highbrow/lowbrow, this Velveeta cheese-based dip was laced with delicious chorizo, refried beans, cilantro, and carrots, making for an unbelievable flavor making it the queso to end all quesos.
 Over the next four years of our courtship, we would ritualistically order at least one order of the decedent dish to share during the film.

 I am not kidding you when I saw that this queso is one things that we miss the most about living in New York.
 Dinner and a movie just isn’t the same without it, so this February, Stanton took it upon himself to try to recreate the Nitehawk Queso to fill our need for gooey cheese.